Web accessibility statement

 Issues with text

 Some link text doesn’t make sense when read on its own (for example, ‘click here’).
 We use a quality assurance application to identify these links and inform content editors of the requirement to change these.
-There will be occaissions, however, when these changes have not yet been made.
+There will be occassions, however, when these changes have not yet been made.
 We will monitor and correct such links on an ongoing basis.

 Issues with PDFs and other documents